nicholasammann/nicholasammann.github.io/_pages/projects/index.md

 ---
 layout: default
-title: Sample
+title: Projects
-tagline: It must be bunnies
+tagline:
-permalink: "/sample/"
+permalink: "/projects/"
-cover: /media/spike.jpg
+cover: /media/homepage_banner.jpg
-top-text: This Text is all Title-y
+top-text: YTEditor - Built with Qt5
 ---

 I saw their production of 'Giselle' in 1890.
 I wept like a baby, and I was evil!
 Boy, when they were handing out school spirit, you didn't even stand in line, did you?